mtreinish/ciml/README.rst

 Getting Started
 ---------------

-To us ciml, you have to collect a dataset and train the model.
+To use ciml, you have to collect a dataset and train the model.
 Once that's done you can perform predictions on new data using the MQTT triggered pipeline.

 To collect a dataset, use ciml-build-dataset: